 CRIMINAL PENALTIES: While you are traveling in Hungary, you are subject to its laws even if you are a U.S. citizen.
 Foreign laws and legal systems can be vastly different than our own.
 Criminal penalties vary from country to country.
 There are also some things that might be legal in the country you visit, but still illegal in the United States; for instance, you can be prosecuted under U.S. law if you buy pirated goods.
 Engaging in sexual conduct with children or using or disseminating child pornography in a foreign country is a crime prosecutable in the United States.
 If you break local laws in Hungary, your U.S. passport won’t help you avoid arrest or prosecution.
 It’s very important to know what’s legal and what’s not, wherever you may be going.

 You should carry your passport with you at all times when you are in Hungary.
 Hungarian law requires all visitors to carry their passports; a photocopy is not a valid substitute.
 You could be arrested or fined if you do not have your passport with you.
 Since expert pickpockets frequent tourist areas and train stations, it is a good idea to keep your passport in a safe place.
 Hungary has a “zero tolerance” policy on drinking and driving.
-You should not drive after drinking, regardless of the amount of alcohol you have had.
+You should not drive after drinking, regardless of the amount of alcohol you have consumed.

 Hungary’s custom authorities may enforce strict regulations concerning temporary importation into or export from Hungary of firearms, antiquities, prescription medications, and other items.
-You should contact the Hungarian Embassy in Washington or one of Hungary’s consulates in either New York of Los Angeles for specific information regarding customs.
-You can also visit National Tax and Customs Administration of Hungary website.
+You should contact the Hungarian Embassy in Washington or one of Hungary’s consulates in either New York or Los Angeles for specific information regarding customs.
+You can also visit the National Tax and Customs Administration of Hungary website.

 MEDICAL INSURANCE: You can’t assume your insurance will go with you when you travel.
 It’s very important to find out BEFORE you leave whether or not your medical insurance will cover you overseas.
 You need to ask your insurance company two questions: